 There are 2 video production schools in Dallas, Texas.
 With an overall population of 1,188,580 and a student population of 77,870, approximately 11,052 of Dallas students attend one of Dallas's schools that offer video production programs.

-University of South Carolina-Columbia is the largest video production school in Columbia, based on student population.
-Approximately 83 students graduated in 2010 from University of South Carolina-Columbia with credentials in video production.
+Southern Methodist University is the largest video production school in Dallas, based on student population.
+In 2010, Southern Methodist University graduated approximately 34 students with credentials in video production.

-You should also anticipate spending about $936 for video production related books and supplies every year.
-And if you live on campus, you will face an additional expense of $6,872 per year, on average, for room and board.
-If you live at home, you can cut this cost down to approximately $14,162.
+In addition to tuition costs, you should plan on spending an average of $575 for books and supplies each year, while enrolled in a video production program in Dallas.
+And if you live on campus, you will face an additional expense of $12,360 per year, on average, for room and board at Dallas-based video production schools.
+Students who live at home can cut this cost down to approximately $19,370.

-If you plan on staying in Columbia after graduating from video production school, you should know that job prospects for video producers in Columbia, which is the most popular video production profession, are not very good.
-Columbia's video producer workforce is projected to increase by 5% by the year 2018.
-This projected change is slower than the projected nationwide trend for video producers.
+If you plan on staying in Dallas after graduating from video production school, you should know that job prospects for video producers in Dallas, which is the most popular video production profession, are good.
+In 2010, there were 1,300 video producers in Texas.
+Of these video producers, 220 were working in the greater Dallas area.
+The number of video producers in Dallas is expected to increase by 12% by the year 2018.
+This anticipated change is faster than the projected nationwide trend for video producers.